Caramel Sauce Recipe

 Posted on 18th of October, 2011 by Lévana

-Another glowing example of a treat known as dairy that doesn’t in the least suffer from a dairy-free adaptation, au contraire!
+My Caramel Sauce is another glowing example of a treat known as dairy that doesn’t in the least suffer from a dairy-free adaptation, au contraire!
 (Go ahead and multiply the recipe if you would like—it keeps very well.)
-Delicious over ice cream, pound cake, bread puddings, etc…
+This caramel sauce is delicious over ice cream, pound cake, bread puddings, etc…

-For a richer texture, I use a simple trick, to augment the “milk” fats in many dishes: I add soy or rice milk powder (easy to find in health food stores or online) to my dairy-free milk and obtain the rich and dense texture of cream, or quite close.
+For a richer texture, I use a simple trick, to augment the “milk” fats in this caramel sauce and many other dishes: I add soy or rice milk powder (easy to find in health food stores or online) to my dairy-free milk and obtain the rich and dense texture of cream, or quite close.
 It is also much less caloric than the dishes containing dairy cream.
+Second option: no soy or rice milk and no soy or rice milk powder; replace both with 3/4 cup full-fat coconut milk in the caramel sauce recipe.

 1 cup Sucanat